All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 What concentration of topical GHK-Cu should I use?

 Most effective topical GHK-Cu products contain concentrations ranging from 0.01% to 1%.
-Higher concentrations are not necessarily better, as GHK-Cu is effective at very low concentrations.
+Higher concentrations aren't necessarily better, as GHK-Cu is effective at very low concentrations.
 Look for products from reputable skincare brands or compounding pharmacies that specify the concentration and use proper stabilization methods.
 Contact provider for current pricing

 Related Articles